 As the credits roll in the second BIONICLE movie, Legends of Metru Nui, the masks of the main characters slowly appear and fade to black.
 The final mask belongs to the Big Bad Makuta Teridax.
 After the text has passed, the mask stays there for a moment, a pair of red eyes light up inside the eye sockets, and only then does the mask fade, leaving us with an image of two sinister eyes glowing in the darkness, accompanied by chilly musical tunes.
 This doesn't count as a spoiler, though, since everyone knew Makuta would return (the movie's a prequel, duh).
 As for the third movie, there is a quick shot of an attacking Visorak spider that breaks the silence with a sudden buzzsaw-y screech.

-After Scooby-Doo!: Abracadabra-Doo!, there's a picture of the Mystery, Inc. van, along with a guy saying that the movie is over and the children watching it should go on with the rest of their lives.
+After Scooby-Doo!: Abracadabra-Doo!, there's a picture of the Mystery, Inc. van, along with the voice of the (rather-snarky) GPS saying that the movie is over and the children watching it should go on with the rest of their lives.
 Cue laugh, followed by him saying he needs car gas.
 This happens after the credits and logos finish.

 Right at the very end of the credits for Wreck-It Ralph, the Walt Disney castle glitches up in a parody of the Pac-Man kill screen.